-This week Jacqueline and I gathered a few questions that we’ve been asked over the past couple episodes about thinking…or lack there of!
+This week, Kupe and I gathered a few questions that we’ve been asked over the past couple episodes about thinking…or lack thereof!
 Taking the time to stop and actually think through your business analysis thinking approach is critical.
 There are many different types of thinking and getting it right can greatly contribute to the success of your project and help reduce wasted time.
-I’ve also recently been researching and working on a bringing Design Thinking into my routine so this is currently one of my new favorite subjects!
+Kupe has also recently been researching and working on a bringing Design Thinking into his routine, so this is currently one of our new favorite subjects!

 Episode 10 | April 26, 2016 Business Analysis Podcast Transcript